-An user whose authentication is accepted by LDAP but not declared in the rudder-users.xml file is considered to have no rights at all (and so will only see a reduced version of Rudder homepage, with no action nor tabs available).
+A user whose authentication is accepted by LDAP but not declared in the rudder-users.xml file is considered to have no rights at all (and so will only see a reduced version of Rudder homepage, with no action nor tabs available).

 The credentials of a user are defined in the XML file /opt/rudder/etc/rudder-users.xml.
-This file expects the following format:

-Where name is the login used in Rudder to find the user.
-When LDAP authentication is enabled, the password field is ignored and by convention, it is set to LDAP value (so that there is an insight about the authentication used).
+It expects the same format as regular file-based user login, but in this case "name" will be the login used to connect to LDAP and the password field will be ignored and should be set to "LDAP" to make it clear that this Rudder installation uses LDAP to log users in.